Prassha0908/R-Programming-Notes/README.md

   - Use cat() when you want nice output like status messages, summaries, or logs.

-# Data Types in R are:
+# Data Types in R are :

 1. numeric – (3,6.7,121)
 2. Integer – (2L, 42L; where ‘L’ declares this as an integer)